ultimate271/notes/dostoevsky/brothers03.04.md

 wanted to revenge myself, because I was such a hero and she didn’t seem to feel it.

+#### Mitya begins to speak of his money affairs with his father, before returning to his present story
 “Meanwhile, I spent my time in drink and riot, till the lieutenant‐colonel put me under arrest for three days.
 Just at that time father sent me six thousand roubles in return for my sending him a deed giving up all claims